 There are many aspects required to create a professional grade website.
 Two key elements are design and development.
 Understanding the difference between the two is quite simple: Would you rather have a picture of television in your living room or a real TV?
 Suffice to say, you’d probably choose the real TV.
-Your website should be no different.
 When creating a website we need both design and development.
 Let’s break it down a little further.

 This is the act of planning and creating a visually appealing website.
 What colors will you use?
 How many elements will be a part of your site?
 Are you looking for something fun, serious or classy?
 That feedback will help us create the framework of what will eventually become your website.
 Some basic principles include: